 Note: All our tiles are done 100% handmade.
 Our factory use the same techniques as our ancestors to ensure quality and authenticity.

 The most important part of this entire process is the third craftsmen called also master craftsmen, he specializes in cutting of all the excess clay and applies precision cutting.
 The end results are all these different types of shaped pieces that will be assembled to create the zellige patterns. the possibilities are unlimited.

 In Morocco tile craftsmen install tiles one piece at the time.
-This is why for many years Moroccan zellige tiles where difficult to export.
-Today with our special glue zellige tiles are really light and long lasting.
-Because of the precision of laser cut on our frames we guarantee that tiles will fit just like a puzzle for an easy installation.
+This is why for many years Moroccan zellige tiles were difficult to export.
+Today with our production technique zellige tiles are easy to install.

 The square raw clay tiles are then sundried in an all natural way.
 Most tile production takes place in the summer, early fall and spring.

 After tiles are well dried another skilled craftsmen applies the colors to the upper part of the tiles.
 Be aware that today in Morocco many tile factories use paint guns to apply colors.
 Using spray guns provides the same looking tiles and many more colors are available with a lower cost.
 The reason we don’t offer spray painted tiles is to ensure that the paint coating is thick and resistant.

 Zellige making is considered an art in itself.
 The art is transmitted from generation to generation by master craftsmen.
 They are 3 craftsmen needed for zellige.
 The fist selects the tiles and then draws the shape desired and passes the tile to the next craftsmen.